Skip to main content

 Remarks

 You can implement the ICustomObjectSerialize interface in an AuthenticationStandardLogonParameters descendant, to customize the process of loading and saving logon parameters.
-The code below illustrates how to provide end users with the ability to choose whether to input a password each time the Logon Window is displayed, or input a password once, and remember it in the logon parameters storage.
+The code below enables users to choose whether to input a password each time the Logon Window is displayed or input a password once and remember it in the logon parameters storage.

 using DevExpress.ExpressApp.DC;